 A: Yes.
 When we lost TV.
 This is what screwed up the territories.
 Vince hired all the stars from each territory.
 Hulk Hogan went with them.
 If you take the star away from the territory, the territory can’t survive and that’s what happened.
 Lawler and I both stayed in Memphis and that territory stayed around the longest.
 Eventually, Lawler went to work for Vince and how can you blame him, he was getting a big paycheck every week.
 It was just business.
 The territories eventually died.
 That’s what happened.

-Q: With all the independent promotions coming up the United States, do you think that the territory system might be coming back?
+Q: With all the independent promotions coming up in the United States, do you think that the territory system might be coming back?

 A: No, it is not coming back.
 For one thing, you need a TV show.
 Nobody’s got one except Vince.
 We just can’t blame Vince for the state that wrestling is in today.
 It just wasn’t him.
-There are more millionaire wrestlers today and more billionaire promoters then there were back in the day.
+There are more millionaire wrestlers today and more billionaire promoters than there were back in the day.
 We all made a good living, but not what it’s like today.
 Every time a John Wayne movie comes on TV, I sit down and watch it, but I’ve already seen it a hundred times.
 It’s John Wayne though, and I like what he did.
 Without TV you can’t do anything, especially on the local level.
-Memphis was the most watched TV show ever on Saturday morning and there was nobody else in the United States that had an hour and a half of live wrestling at the time.
+Memphis was the most-watched TV show ever on Saturday morning and there was nobody else in the United States that had an hour and a half of live wrestling at the time.

 Q: Did you ever think that you would still be wrestling today?

 A: I never made it hard on my body.
 I started off in Judo and the very first thing they teach you in Judo is the break your fall.
 You learn how to take the bump.
 I was taught to take the bumps on my feet kind of like the shock absorbers for a car.
 We were taught to get our legs down first.
 I have never had any back problems.
 I trained to have a long career.
-I am 73, and I am the baddest 73-year old that you will ever meet.
+I am 73, and I am the toughest 73-year old that you will ever meet.
 David believed he could whoop Goliath before he went out and whooped him.
 You have to believe in yourself because nobody else is going to unless you do.

 Q: Do you think the wrestlers of today are taking more risks than they have to, and as a result, they are suffering more injuries?